steven2303/UdacityAWSMachineLearning/Project1/report-template.md

 In summary, this analysis tells us that temperature, wind speed, and humidity are important factors that should be considered when predicting bicycle rental numbers.

+Now that we've got these findings, let's dig a bit deeper into some of these variables to get a clearer picture.

 ![model_train_score.png](img/Temp_vs_BikeRentals.png)
-Your observation indicates that in your dataset, there's a positive correlation between temperature and the number of bicycles rented.
-This means as the temperature increases, the bike rental counts also tend to increase.
+As the temperature increases, the bike rental counts also tend to increase.
 Such a trend is reasonable and aligns with intuitive expectations – in warmer weather conditions, outdoor activities like bicycling become more appealing, leading to an increase in bike rentals.

 ![model_train_score.png](img/Humidity_vs_BikeRentals.png)
-If in your dataset you're observing an opposite trend with humidity – that is, bike rentals decrease as humidity increases – this is also a logical and expected pattern.
+Bike rentals decrease as humidity increases – this is also a logical and expected pattern.
 High humidity often makes outdoor activities less comfortable, which can lead to a decrease in the number of bicycles rented.
-Here are some implications and considerations for this observation:

 Based on what we've learned from the data, we're going to add some new features (or categories) to help us understand it better.
 These are: